 The Capacity Critical Hours Business Practice Manual (BPM 104) describes the methodology for identifying the Capacity Critical Hours (CCH) for a given period (the "Capacity Critical Hours Methodology").
 CCH are those hours when the Net Regional Capacity Need for the WRAP Region is expected to be above the 95th percentile, based on historic and synthesized data for the WRAP Region's gross load, variable energy resource performance, and interchange.
 CCH are used to help determine the capability of certain resource types during periods of highest system capacity need, in order to calculate the Qualifying Capacity Contribution (QCC) of such resources.
 CCH determination results in a single set of hours for the WRAP Region for the relevant period.
-Resources may vary in terms of whether they operate during the determined CCH, but all resources that use CCH in the QCC determination are assessed against the same common set of CCH for the region for the same relevant period.
+Resources that use CCH in the QCC determination are assessed against the same common set of CCH for the region for the same relevant period.